-The Company incurred a share of losses of its Associates including a loss of \$0.574M for the three month period ended March 31, 2017, compared with the three month period ended March 31, 2016 of \$0.329M.
+The Company incurred a share of losses of its Associates of \$0.277M and \$1.196M for the three and nine month periods ended September 30, 2017 respectively, compared with the three and nine month periods ended September 30, 2016 of \$0.298M and \$0.832M respectively.
 The share of Associates losses are generated from the investment in Philippine entities acquired in the merger with Sierra.
-Costs incurred during the quarter are a function of the resolution of joint venture issues, and work at the Company's other Philippines projects including Bunawan.
+Costs for the three month period ended September 30, 2017 were comparable to the prior three month period ended September 30, 2016.
+Higher costs incurred during nine month period ended September 30, 2017 primarily relate to project and legal related costs in the Philippines.